 Young people across the UK are sharing their ideas about how to make our world more secure.
 Join in by entering our competition!

-If you are aged 10–18, you can enter the competition with a:
+If you are aged 10–18, and live in the UK, you can enter the competition with a:

 - poem or recorded spoken-word performance

 - picture, painting or other piece of art

 - essay of maximum 750 words

 All entries received before 1 June 2018 will also be celebrated as part of the Inspire Peace Award, which will be featured on BBC Radio 2 in October.

 In October we will judge the best entries and runners up, in two categories: ages 10–14 and ages 15–18.

 Winners will receive two tickets to attend a prestigious Peace Direct event in late 2018 in London.
 They will be able to meet and talk with Peace Direct’s international partners, who work to build peace in communities affected by violence, in places such as Colombia, Israel-Palestine and Papua New Guinea.
 Peace Direct is an international peacebuilding charity working in conflict zones around the world supporting local people to build long-term peace.

 A selection of entries will also be chosen for an exhibition at Friends House in London.